 But, as anyone who has restored a historic structure will attest, preservation is not a matter of luck.
 It requires deep commitment and hard work.

 If Old Town property owners based their decisions solely on economics and time, it would always make more sense to bring in a wrecking ball and build from scratch.
-If not for those who saw the bigger picture and were willing to spend a little more and take a little more time, Park City would look like every other ski town in the country.

 Call them the pioneers of preservation.
 When sleepy Park City went from ghost town to ski town in the 1950s and '60s and then in the 1980s and '90s, when growth and development threatened to extinguish the city's few remaining miners shacks, elegant old saloons and theaters, a handful of people spoke up.
 Thanks to their leadership the city adopted stringent ordinances to protect its historic vestiges.
 Now they are a point a pride for all citizens and a valuable marketing tool in a competitive tourism industry.